pangaea-data-publisher/fuji/README.md

 ## Development

+First, make sure to read the [contribution guidelines](./CONTRIBUTING.md).
+They include instructions on how to set up your environment with `pre-commit` and how to run the tests.

 The repository includes a [simple web client](./simpleclient/) suitable for interacting with the API during development.
 One way to run it would be with a LEMP stack (Linux, Nginx, MySQL, PHP), which is described in the following.